payzeio/laravel-payze/README.md

 ## Payment Request Options

-You can pass these parameters to all of the payment requests in Payze package.
+You can pass these parameters to all the payment requests in Payze package.

 ### Amount